ARMmbed/yotta/docs/reference/registry.md

  * `https://registry.yottabuild.org`: the registry API itself
  * `https://yotta.blob.core.windows.net`: the blob store where versions of modules and targets are downloaded from.
- * `http://yotta.mbed.com` and `https://yottabuild.org`: (these are the same
-    website), and are necessary for the login mechanism.
+ * `https://yottabuild.org`: necessary for the login mechanism.

 **Note** that all of these domains may use multiple IP addresses, and each may share their IP addresses with other domains.